Log in to Puhti

 Connecting with SSH from the command-line

-Connecting from Linux
+Connecting from Linux and macOS

 Find the Terminal on your computer: